libretro/libretro-database/README.md

 The non-exhaustive list below serves as a guide to various folders/files in the repository.

 - [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions by users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
-Cheat code files are game-specific, remain in plain text format when downloaded to and used RetroArch, and are not part of a compilation process like the game information databases are.
 - [`cursors`](cursors) Methods to query playlists.
 - [`dat`](dat) Customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream database groups (e.g. "Virtual Console" variants of SNES games), games for monolithic non-generalized cores (Cave Story, Doom, Quake, etc).
 Also includes some imports from upstream groups in order to establish [precedence](#precedence) in the compilation, e.g. GameCube data from GameTDB, although most dats from upstream groups reside in [`metadat`](metadat).
 - [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, and TOSEC), plus various collections of metadata.
 Examples: